zachtyson/uf_csgo_observer_overlay/gui/README.md

 6. npm run package

 GUI:
-1. Build the Main.java into a jar
+1. cd /gui/src
+2. javac Main.java
+3. java Main (to make sure it works)
-2. Use Launch4j to package the jar into an exe
+4. Launch4j to package it into an exe